Arithmos · Explainer

 Try it now

-An equal-weighted version of the S&P 500 with a tax-efficient screen — exclude any holding the user has bought in the last 30 days (placeholder for tax-loss harvesting overlay).
+An equal-weighted version of the S&P 500 with a tax-efficient screen, excluding any holding the user has bought in the last 30 days (placeholder for tax-loss harvesting overlay).

 Keep reading